• Français

 Abstract

 As a result of climate change, heat waves are increasing and intensifying.
 At the same time, more and more people live in cities where urban heat islands (UHI) are developing.
 Heat waves and combined UHI contribute to the emergence of health risks backed by thermal stress.
 France "discovered" this risk in 2003.
 Building on this experience, prevention policies have developed.
 But prevention is not enough and must be combined with policies to adapt to climate change.
 Town planning is to be re-examined.
 Choice of materials, colors, urban forms are to work.
 But, in terms of refreshment, the greatest potential lies in the greening of cities.
 The plants, by evapotranspiration, refresh the ambient air.
-Creating green spaces is creating Urban Freshness Island (UFI).
-However, to provide this ecosystem service, plants need water, at certain times of the year, heat waves, when water is scarce.
-It is therefore a question of having a systemic approach where one models the climate of the city by integrating the vegetated spaces and the potential of irrigation.
+Creating green spaces is favoring a cooling effect often called "Urban Freshness Island" (UFI).
+Faced with these challenges, urban planners are increasingly demanding tools to know where and how to plant vegetation at the metropolitan scale.
+It is therefore a question of having a systemic approach where one models the climate of the city by integrating the vegetated spaces and the scenarisation methods based on local needs.
 This approach is based on numerical modeling.
-With the MesoNH climate model developed by Météo France, we are going to test the sensitivity of urban temperature to a set of green space irrigation experiments.
-The application relates to Dijon Métropole which has a network of 60 temperature sensors essential for the validation of the control simulation (without irrigation) of the model.
-The two heat waves of 2019, combined with a drought that worsened during the summer, will be the periods to which the experiences of climate sensitivity to urban watering will relate.
+With the SURFEX platform coupled to the MesoNH climate model developed by Météo France, we are first going to test the sensitivity of the model to a better description of urban vegetation.
+This first step assess the reference simulation.
+The application relates to Dijon Métropole which has a network of 72 temperature sensors essential for the validation of the control simulation of the model.
+The heat waves of 2020 demonstrated a drought that worsened during the summer that is an ideal study case to chel the impact of vegetation during heat waves at the city scale.
+The co-construction of green scenarios takes places into an european project called RESPONSE H2020 with Dijon's local urban planners.
+After this work step, we suggest integrated methods for calculating fine-scale revegetation scenarios.
+These scenarios can then be tested and compared to the reference simulation.
+Particular attention is paid to UTCI and ICU values which make it possible to measure the impact of adding vegetation on temperatures at street scale.

 Keywords